• About Texas Travel Talk

 Nacogdoches, Texas

 The scenic East Texas city of Nacogdoches, a favorite destination for many history lovers, makes a third claim to be our oldest town.
-While European settlers didn’t arrive until the Spanish established a mission there in 1716, Caddo Indians and others had lived there 10,000 or more years before then.
+While European settlers didn’t arrive until the Spanish established a mission there in 1716, the Caddo Indians and others had lived in the area for 10,000 years or more before then.
 Nacogdoches was officially established in 1779, earning the undisputed right to be known as the first official town in Texas.
 The Mexican government had forced the settlers to leave when the East Texas region was ceded to Spain, or they might have earned that title earlier.

 As a gateway city for early settlers traveling to Texas through the Southeast, Nacogdoches draws people researching their Texas roots to the Center for Regional Heritage Research, located in the old Nacogdoches Train Depot.